Mera and Island Peak Climbing - 26 Days

 We descend to Lukla via Pangboche and Namche.
 This makes a big circuit from Makalu to the Everest region in one go.
 We walk along the Imja and Dudh Koshi Khola.
 We have time to visit Pangbohe and Tengboche monasteries.

 Bid farewell to the beautiful view of Kongde Ri Peak as you descend toward Monjo village.
-Exit Sagarmatha National Park at Monjo and continue climbing down to Lukla via Phakding village.
+Exit Sagarmatha National Park at Monjo and continue to descend to Lukla via Phakding village.

 • Enjoy trekking the famous Everest Base Camp Trail.